chrismnguyen01/Leetcode/algorithms/search_algorithms/sliding_window/README.md

         l = 0
         m = 0

-        # for each element (this is moving the right pointer through the array)
+        # For each element (this is moving the right pointer through the array)
         for r in range(len(nums)):
             if something

-            # condition to move the left pointer
+            # Condition to move the left pointer
             while something:
+                if condition to move left:
                     l += 1

-            # return either 0 or the size of the window
+            # Return either 0 or the size of the window
             m = max(m, r - l)

         return m